open-metadata/OpenMetadata/openmetadata-docs/content/main-concepts/metadata-standard/schemas/entity/data/pipeline.md

   - **`tags`** *(array)*: Tags for this task.
 Default: `None`.
     - **Items**: Refer to *../../type/tagLabel.json*.
 - **`pipelineStatus`** *(object)*: Series of pipeline executions, its status and task status.
 Cannot contain additional properties.
-  - **`executionDate`**: Date where the job was executed.
+  - **`timestamp`**: Timestamp where the job was executed.
 Refer to *../../type/basic.json#/definitions/timestamp*.
   - **`executionStatus`**: Status at a specific execution date.
 Refer to *#/definitions/statusType*.
   - **`taskStatus`** *(array)*: Series of task executions and its status.
 Default: `None`.
     - **Items**: Refer to *#/definitions/taskStatus*.

-Documentation file automatically generated at 2022-07-14 10:51:34.749986.
+Documentation file automatically generated at 2022-09-18 19:21:45.413954.